 How to remove fake tan from your hands

 Orange hands and toes are one of the first giveaways that your newfound glow might not be legit.
 Unsurprisingly, they’re every tanners pet peeve and are notoriously hard to sort out.
-Wearing gloves before embarking on any bronzing sesh is key to preventing Cheeto fingers – St Tropez’s Velvet Luxe Tan Applicator Mitt is our failsafe – but sometimes we’re in a rush or forget to put them on.
+Wearing gloves before embarking on any bronzing sesh is key to preventing Cheeto fingers – St Tropez’s Double Sided Applicator Mitt is our failsafe – but sometimes we’re in a rush or forget to put them on.
 Your best bet is to go in strong.
 Start by scrubbing all over, then use Yes To Grapefruit Glow-Boosting Exfoliating Acid Pads in areas where your tan stains are particularly stubborn, like between the fingers.

 How to remove fake tan from your face

 Just like your body, use an oil to help dissolve the DHA.
 Exfoliating pads are paramount.
 Use them to eradicate areas where expired tan has built up, like around your hairline.
 Post cleanse, sweep Peter Thomas Roth’s Peptide 21 Amino Acid Exfoliating Peel Pads across your face and wave goodbye to dodgy patches, oversized pores and blackheads.